Building Module 6 · CLI Tools Setup

 4. When Claude Code asks, paste your key

-Option B — Claude Pro/Max subscription: If you have a Claude Pro or Max subscription at claude.ai, Claude Code can use that directly.
+Option B — Claude Pro or Max subscription: If you have a Claude Pro ($20/mo) or Max ($100/mo or $200/mo) subscription at claude.ai, Claude Code can use that directly.
 Follow the prompts to log in with your Anthropic account.

 💡Authenticating over SSH or on a remote server

-If you’re working on a remote server (SSH, VS Code Remote), the browser-based login won’t work directly.
-Instead, use Option A (API key) — set the key as an environment variable before starting Claude:
+If you’re working on a remote server (SSH, VS Code Remote), browser login may fail.
+The most reliable method is Option A (API key) — set the key as an environment variable before starting Claude:

 Terminal window